PhantomOffKanagawa/MySQL-Node-Social-Media/README.md

 > **Warning**
 > This will drop any tables with the name provided in the .env (Default is `socialmedia`) on the provided database and replace it with this projects data

-To start the web server without a fresh database run
+To start the web server without a resetting the database run

 ```bash
   npm run start